Forget Topgolf and glow golf.

 David L. Baker Memorial Golf Center

 Comment: A new 3,000-square-foot Baker's Park Place Banquet Center has been built to accompany the par-62 course of 3,847 yards (1985) and 32-stall range in Fountain Valley.
-The majority of the reviews on Golf Advisor are four stars thanks to six lakes and large trees framing the fairways.
+The majority of our reviews are four stars thanks to six lakes and large trees framing the fairways.

 Pico Rivera Municipal Golf Course